-- Tow only in a forward direction.
-Position the vehicle to be towed behind the tow vehicle facing forward on a level surface. - 2.
-Securely attach the vehicle being towed to the tow vehicle. - 3.
+- 1. Tow only in a forward direction.
+Position the vehicle to be towed behind the towing vehicle. - 2.
+Securely attach the vehicle to the tow vehicle. - 3.
 Firmly apply the parking brake, start the engine and shift the transmission to Neutral.
 Caution: Shifting the transmission to Neutral can cause the vehicle to roll and may cause personal injury.

 - 4. Shift the transfer case to Neutral.
 Caution: Shifting the transfer case to Neutral can cause the vehicle to roll, even if the transmission is in Park (automatic), and may cause personal injury.
-SEE YOUR VEHICLE OWNER'S MANUAL FOR SPECIFIC INSTRUCTIONS ON SHIFTING IN AND OUT OF NEUTRAL. - Check for transfer case Neutral by shifting the transmission to Reverse, then Drive, and verify that there is no engagement. - 6.
+SEE YOUR VEHICLE OWNER'S MANUAL FOR SPECIFIC INSTRUCTIONS ON SHIFTING IN AND OUT OF NEUTRAL. - Check for transfer case Neutral by shifting transmission to Reverse, then Drive, and verify that there is no engagement. - 6.
 While the transmission is in Drive, turn the ignition key to Accessory. - 7.
 Shift the transmission to Park. - Depower the vehicle by removing the negative cable at the battery.
-This procedure must be followed or the steering column could be damaged. - Cover the negative battery post with a nonconducting material and prevent any contact between the negative battery terminal and the negative battery cable.
+This procedure must be followed or the steering column could be damaged. - 9.
+Cover the negative battery post with a nonconducting material and prevent any contact between the negative battery terminal and the negative battery cable.
 Notice: If power is provided by accidental contact of the cable and terminals, damage to the towed vehicle may result, which would not be covered under the New Vehicle Limited Warranty.

 - 10. Verify the steering column is unlocked. - 11.
-Release the parking brake only after verifying the towed vehicle is attached to the tow vehicle. - 12.
-The ignition key must remain in the towed vehicle.
+Release the parking brake only after verifying the towed vehicle is attached to the towing vehicle. - The ignition key must remain in the towed vehicle.
 Manually lock the doors and use second key for access.